iluvjava/Maths/Notebook 2.0/.trash/Midterm Examples.md

-This file is made for some of the examples that might appear durng midterm, it's always really good to write them done here.
+his file is made for some of the examples that might appear durng midterm, it's always really good to write them done here.
 [[Common PDEs B.C Catalogs]]

 ---